C# this Keyword Example: Understand It Like a Pro!

 Next What?

-, now let’s move on to something even cooler—Block & Empty Statements in C#!
+You rocked this, now let’s move on to something even cooler—Block & Empty Statements in C#!

 In the next lesson, you’ll see: